thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 ## Connection settings

 Connection settings how the MQTT connector establishes and maintains communication with the MQTT broker.
-These settings cover the basic connection parameters, mqtt version protocol that will be used security configuration, and authentication modes.
+These settings cover the basic connection parameters, mqtt version protocol that will be used for security configuration, and authentication modes.

 ### Connection to broker